-For those of us who rile to the spending and waste of big government, this target is to big to miss.
+For those of us who rile to the spending and waste of big government, this target is too big to miss.
 Martha Johnson the chief of the General Services Administration resigned, two of her top deputies were fired, and four managers were placed on leave Monday amid reports of lavish spending at a conference off the Las Vegas Strip.
 The four-day conference in October 2010 featured a clown, a mind reader, and a $31,208 reception.
-In her resignation letter she acknowledged a “significant misstep” at the agency that manages real estate for the federal government.
+In her resignation letter, she acknowledged a “significant misstep” at the agency that manages real estate for the federal government.
 “Taxpayer dollars were squandered,” she wrote.

 The leadership collapse came hours before the GSA Inspector General released a scathing report